AICTX

 Repo-Local Memory

-Repo-local memory means the continuity data lives with the repository instead of only in a chat transcript, provider account, or hidden service.
+Repo-local memory means continuity travels with the repository instead of staying only in a chat transcript, provider account, or hidden service.
+That makes handoffs inspectable and usable by different compatible agents.

 AICTX stores inspectable artifacts under .aictx/ so coding agents can resume from project-local evidence.